 Blockchain networks are used to maintain growing lists of records.
-This is done through a network of computers that are connected to the main blockchain network.
+This is performed through a network of computers that are connected to the main blockchain network.
 Each computer stores a copy of the list of records.
 Any new entries are recorded in all copies of the record.
 In essence, the blockchain is a peer-to-peer network used to store and verify records.

 Blockchain, however, also has other uses.
-Because of the built-in authentication feature, it is also being used to verify logins, or website certificates.
+Because of the built-in authentication feature, it is also being used to verify logins or website certificates.

 For the typical Blockchain network, computers are voluntarily added to the network and given a copy of the existing list of records.
 These records are known as blocks.
-New records or blocks are added to the chain, hence the name.
+New records or blocks are added to the chain – hence the name.
 When new blocks are added, the computers follow a specified protocol to verify and record the new block into the chain.

 New blocks are added on top of old blocks.
 This structure makes it very difficult to alter old blocks.
 In fact, old blocks cannot be modified without also changing the data in subsequent blocks that follow it in the chain.

-In cryptocurrency, computers that are part of the blockchain network are known as miners.
+In cryptocurrency, computer users that are part of the blockchain network are known as miners.
 Because they take part in verifying and recording the transactions of cryptocurrency, they are compensated with a small amount of the cryptocurrency in question.
 The act of mining, thus, involves offering your computing power to the network in exchange for some cryptocurrency.

 Different cryptocurrencies have different verification and recording protocols.
-Because of this, the computing power and hardware required for each blockchain network can differ.
+Because of this, the computing power and hardware required for each block network can differ.
 Additionally, the confirmation speeds for transactions under different cryptocurrencies can also differ.

 Bitcoin confirmations may take anywhere between 10 minutes to an hour or more per confirmation.
 In contrast, Ethereum confirmations are generally much quicker.
-Generally, there is a tradeoff between security and speed, as well as mining fees and speed.
+Usually, there is a tradeoff between security and speed, as well as mining fees and speed.